akki031197/Music-Player/README.md

 ## Project Structure

 - `index.html`: The main HTML file that includes the structure of the music player.
-- `/styles.css`: The CSS file for styling the music player.
+- `styles.css`: The CSS file for styling the music player.
-- `/script.js`: The JavaScript file that handles the music player functionality.
+- `script.js`: The JavaScript file that handles the music player functionality.
 - `audio`: A directory to store your audio files.
 - `images`: A directory to images.